DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../../images/eurd-win-underlay-report-printundernextband.png)

 	> [!Tip]
-	> Choose a _PageHeader_ band instead of the _GroupHeader_ to limit the cross-band content to a page, even if the _GroupFooter_ is on the next page.
+	> Choose a _PageHeader_ band instead of the _GroupHeader_ to display the cross-band content on an entire page.

-2. As the new _GroupHeader_ band is above the header, it is not included in the grouping.
-Move the group fields from the previous _GroupHeader_ band to the new band.
-Click _GroupHeader1_'s smart tag, click the **Group Fields** property's ellipsis button and remove group fields from the invoked **Group Field Collection Editor**.
-Then click _GroupHeader2_'s smart tag, click the **Group Fields** property's ellipsis button and add the same group fields.
+2. Specify group fields for the new _GroupHeader_ to display this band for each invoice.
+Click the _GroupHeader_'s smart tag, click the **Group Fields** property's ellipsis button and add group fields in the invoked **Group Field Collection Editor**.

 	![](../../../../images/eurd-win-underlay-report-move-group-fields.png)

+	Make sure to remove these fields from the initial _GroupHeader_ band.

 1. Add a [Panel](../use-report-elements/use-basic-report-controls/panel.md) control to the _GroupHeader_.
 Specify the panel's **Background Color** and drop fields onto the panel.

 	![](../../../../images/eurd-win-underlay-report-add-recipient.png)

 4. Adjust the panel's width and height.
-The height should match the page height, as the _GroupFooter_ is printed at the bottom of the page.
+The height should match the page height, as the footer is printed at the bottom of the page (the _GroupFooter_'s **Print At Bottom** property is enabled).

 	![](../../../../images/eurd-win-underlay-report-adjust-crossband-height.png)